 Eager for more ShakesCheer?
 We’ll be back with more YouTube soliloquies and shenanigans before you know it!

 PLEASE EMAIL INFO@TPSPROJECT.ORG TO JOIN OUR MAILING LIST AND STAY IN THE KNOW!

 Due to COVID-19, MUCH ADO ABOUT NOTHING 2020 has been cancelled.
 We are so sad and so sorry.
 However we are looking forward to a beautiful and exciting June 2021 MUCH ADO ABOUT NOTHING.
 Please stay safe and healthy.
 You are so important to us.

 SAVE THE DATE!

-We’ll share updates as they become available.
-To learn more, please see extragive.org.
-Many thanks to all our generous donors for believing in our organization and supporting us as we bring Shakespeare to the wider audience.
+To learn more and make a gift, please see our profile through extragive.org.
+Many thanks to all our generous donors for believing in our organization as we bring Shakespeare to audiences near and far.